Hormonal or inflammatory pimples

 Adopting a balanced diet, engaging in regular physical activity, managing stress well, and maintaining an appropriate skincare routine are key habits to minimize hormonal breakouts.

-D-LAB NUTRICOSMETICS products are formulated with ultra-sourced ingredients to treat hormonal breakouts, as well as pigmentation spots and acne marks.
-Discover our dietary supplements for pigmentation spots for an even skin.
+D-LAB NUTRICOSMETICS products are formulated with ultra-sourced ingredients to treat hormonal pimples, as well as pigmentation spots and acne marks.
+Discover our dietary supplements for pigmentation spots for an even skin tone.

 Using gentle cleansers, exfoliants, and non-comedogenic moisturizers is crucial for maintaining healthy skin and preventing hormonal breakouts.